jonnylee777/Optimal-ish-2048/README.md

 ---

-## Data
+## Training Data

-There is no external dataset.
-The agent generates its own training data by playing itself.
+The agent generates its own training data by playing games by itself.

 | | |
 |---|---|